-As with others offences, drug offences range in seriousness from the relatively minor through to the most serious - large scale trafficking or importation charges which are heard in the superior courts (District or Supreme) and can attract up to life imprisonment.
+As with other offences, drug offences in Queensland range in seriousness from the relatively minor through to the most serious and large scale trafficking or importation charges.
+These more serious offences are heard in the superior courts (District or Supreme) and can attract up to life imprisonment.

 The main drug offences are:

-- Trafficking (the commercial supply of a dangerous drug);
+Trafficking is the commercial supply of a dangerous drug.

-Under the Drugs Misuse Act 1986 and Drugs Misuse Regulation 1987 dangerous drugs are split up into categories based upon which “schedule” they fall under within the Regulations.
-“Hard Drugs” such as heroin, cocaine, amphetamine, and ecstasy are classified as Schedule 1 drugs while other drugs such as cannabis, steroids, and pharmaceutical drugs such as morphine or antidepressants / antipsychotics are classified as Schedule 2 or 5 drugs.
+Heroin, cocaine, amphetamine, and ecstasy are classified as Schedule 1 drugs, as are most steroids.
+Other drugs such as cannabis, steroids, and pharmaceutical drugs such as morphine or antidepressants/antipsychotics are classified as Schedule 2 or 5 drugs.

 The type of offence a person has been charged with, the type of drugs involved, and the quantity of the drugs, all have a bearing on what court a drug charge can be heard in and what the applicable penalty will be.